hantingxie/gamesparks-docs-v2/MARKDOWN/Tutorials/Analytics, Segmentation and Game Management/Building a Customer Feedback Screen.md

 ```
 </br>
-So to recap, we have 4 snippets.
+So to recap, we have 4 Snippets.

-1. Query snippet.
+1. Query Snippet.
-2. Results snippet.
+2. Results Snippet.
-3. Search snippet, which is a combination of 1 and 2.
+3. Search Snippet, which is a combination of 1 and 2.
-4. Message snippet.
+4. Message Snippet.

 ## The Screens 2 - Screen

-The screen will house our snippets to allow us to view the feedback.
-Create a screen and add the following code:
+The Screen will house our Snippets to allow us to view the feedback.
+Create a Screen and add the following code:

 ```